Multi-Dimensional Event Data in Graph Databases: Representing Multi-Dimensional Event Data in Labeled Property Graphs

-\textbf{Directly-Follows.} Events are ordered by time from the viewpoint of an entity they are correlated to (cf. Sect.~\ref{sec:background:event_log_concepts}).
+\textbf{Directly-Follows (Events).} Events are ordered by time from the viewpoint of an entity they are correlated to (cf. Sect.~\ref{sec:background:event_log_concepts}).
 As our model allows events to be correlated to multiple entities, each event may have multiple ``next'' events, depending on the entity.
-We model temporal ordering of events through a \emph{:DF} relationship between any two events $x$ and $y$ that directly follow each other from the perspective of one or more entities: $(x:Event)-[\mathord{:}\mathit{DF}]\mathord{-}\mathord{>}(y:Event)$.
-Each \emph{:DF} has the list of \emph{EntityTypes} for which this relationship holds as property.
+We model that two \emph{:Event} nodes $x$ and $y$ are temporally ordered (from the perspective of an entity) by a \emph{:DF}-relationship from $x$ to $y$.
+Each \emph{:DF} relationship goes forward in time and holds the \emph{EntityType} for which this relationship holds as a property.
+Moreover, the events $x$ and $y$ both have to correlated to the same entity node via \emph{:CORR} relationships.

+In Fig.~\ref{fig:example_entity_events_df}, events $e1$, $e2$, and $e9$ are connected by \emph{:DF} relationships from $e1$ to $e2$ and from $e2$ to $e9$ carrying the property \emph{EntityType} = \emph{Application}.
+Moreover, $e1$, $e2$, and $e9$ are all correlated to entity \emph{Application 1} through the \emph{:CORR} relationships.
+Thus, the \emph{:DF} relationships form a trace $\langle e1,e2,e9 \rangle$ from the perspective of \emph{Application 1}.
+In the same manner, $\langle e4,e5,e7 \rangle$ form a trace from the perspective of entity \emph{Offer 1}, and $\langle e1,e2,e7 \rangle$ is a trace from the perspective of \emph{Resource 10}.
+Note that this trace shares events $e_1$ and $e_2$ with the first trace and event $e_7$ with the second trace.
+Also note, that the graph contains a second \emph{:DF} relationship from $e1$ to $e2$ with property \emph{EntityType} = \emph{Resource}.

+\textbf{Design decisions for modeling directly-follows.} Our data model requires that each \emph{:DF} relationship is specific to exactly one entity type.
+This constraint ensures that queries for behavioral paths can be easily written and efficiently evaluated.

+Suppose we modeled only a single \emph{:DF} relationship between $e_1$ and $e_2$ that describes behavior for both \emph{Application 1} and \emph{Resource 10}.
+If we try to query a path from $e1$ to some other event along one specific entity $n$ (to which e1 is correlated), then we would have to test along each \emph{:DF} relationship that the events are correlated to the same entity $n$ as $e1$.
+This becomes infeasible when querying multi-entity paths (such as Fig.~\ref{fig:event_data_models}(6)).
+Also, the query evaluation becomes inefficient as all possible paths along all reachable \emph{:DF} relationships have to be explored.

+The most fine-grained way of modeling would be to require a dedicated \emph{:DF} relationship per entity identifier (with a corresponding \emph{EntityID} property).
+However, this hinders querying for paths based on entity \emph{types}, e.g., all paths for \emph{Offer} entities.

+By modeling one \emph{:DF} relationship per entity type, we enable explicitly querying for behavioral paths per entity types.
+We explicitly exploit this in query Q6 in Sect.~\ref{sec:querying}.
+As a consequence, our data model explicitly allows to model multiple behavioral paths through the event data, each path describes a trace from the perspective of one entity.
+Events can be part of multiple such traces if they are related to multiple entities.